 The Solution: Distributed Cache

-App Data Caching thru ASP.NET Core IDistributedCache
+Application Data Caching through ASP.NET Core IDistributedCache

-1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 |
+1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 |

-IDistributedCache _cache; ... private byte[] LoadCustomer(string custId) { string key = "Customers:CustomerID:" + custId; // is the customer in the cache? byte[] customer = _cache.Get(key); if (customer == null) { // the cache doesn't have it. so load from DB customer = LoadFromDB(key); // And, cache it for next time _cache.Set(key, customer); } return customer; } |
+IDistributedCache _cache; private byte[] LoadCustomer(string custId) { string key = "Customers:CustomerID:" + custId; // Is the customer in the cache? byte[] customer = _cache.Get(key); if (customer == null) { // The cache doesn't have it, so load from DB customer = LoadFromDB(key); // And, cache it for next time _cache.Set(key, customer); } return customer; } |

 namespace Microsoft.Extensions.Caching.Distributed { public interface IDistributedCache { // Each of these methods also has an “Async” overload byte[] Get(string key); void Refresh(string key); void Remove(string key); // Specify absolute & sliding expiration through options void Set(string key, byte[] value, DistributedCacheEntryOptions options); } } |